Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 4. Warning: Section lacks heading<br>
 Solve the warning by replacing `<section>` by `<div>`

-5. Error: For attribute of label element must be ID of non-hidden form control Solve the error by putting ID on input
+5. Error: For attribute of label element must be ID of non-hidden form control<br>
+Solve the error by putting ID on input

-6. Error: For attribute of label element must be ID of non-hidden form control Same as No 5
+6. Error: For attribute of label element must be ID of non-hidden form control<br>
+Same as No 5

 **Edit Recipe Page** &#40;`edit_recipe.html`&#41;: 5 Errors & 1 Warning *Same as Create Recipe<br>